-- Some funds are required by State law. - The Board establishes other funds to control and manage money for particular purposes or to show that it is properly using certain revenues (e.g., federal and state grants). - The Board has two kinds of funds: - ➤ Governmental funds Most of the Board's basic services are included in governmental funds, which generally focus on (1) cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
+- Some funds are required by State law. - The Board establishes other funds to control and manage money for particular purposes or to show that it is properly using certain revenues (e.g., federal and state grants). - The Board has two kinds of funds: - Governmental funds Most of the Board's basic services are included in governmental funds, which generally focus on (1) cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps to determine whether there are more or fewer financial resources that can be spent in the near future to finance the Board's programs.
-Because this information does not encompass the additional long-term focus of the district-wide statements, we provide additional information reconciling governmental funds statements with the district-wide statements. - Fiduciary funds The Board is the trustee, or agent, for assets that belong to others, such as the Mid-Shore Special Education Consortium.
+Because this information does not encompass the additional long-term focus of the district-wide statements, we provide additional information reconciling governmental funds statements. - Fiduciary funds The Board is the trustee, or agent, for assets that belong to others, such as the Mid-Shore Special Education Consortium.
 The Student Activities Fund is also accounted for as a fiduciary fund.
 The Board is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
 We exclude these activities from the district-wide financial statements because the Board cannot use these assets to finance its operations.

-Financial analysis of the board as a whole
+Financial analysis of the Board as a whole

-Net position - The Board's net position deficit was \$49,160,880 on June 30, 2018.
-This was a decrease of \$65,356,847 from the prior year.
+Net position - The Board's net position deficit was \$39,194,473 on June 30, 2019.
+This was an increase of \$9,966,407 from the prior year.
 (See Table 1).